gsx-lab/caras-framework/docs/INSTALL.md

 3. Start the DBMS

-    Start postgres using the included `docker-compose.yml` this time, though it may be installed from the repository of the distribution.
-The following commands start postgresql as a background process.
-Postgres automatically starts when host OS reboots, since the restart flag of this container is set as "always".
+    Start PostgreSQL using the included `docker-compose.yml` this time, though it may be installed from the repository of the distribution.
+The following commands start PostgreSQL as a background process.
+PostgreSQL automatically starts when host OS reboots, since the restart flag of this container is set as "always".

     ```bash
     $ cd containers/db/